Call for New Edition of European Training Programme EKRAN+ 2020 is Now Open

 Participants: directors, scriptwriters

 Focus is put on production of scenes from participants’ projects with 2-3 actors (Polish actors speaking English) in the context of exploration of creative tools of audiovisual film language.
-Participants will test the visual potential of framing and light in the exercise "Painting with Light”.
 After scenes’ group analysis participants discuss re-written scenes with their supervising shooting tutors.
 The further treatment/script development is continued by analysis and discussion with two independent script doctors.
 The pre-production of the scenes includes directing strategies, choice of the location, props and light.
 Each team is given time for rehearsal with actors, one day of shooting and one day of editing.
 The session ends with an evaluation, screening and discussion of the produced scenes, as well as meeting Casting Director and Art Director in order to prepare the shooting of the scenes for the 3rd session.

 Participants: directors, scriptwriters, DOPs, producers (optionally)

 Each team has the opportunity to invite a director of photography and two actors from its native country to produce a scene from the script (in their native language).
 Focus is put on imagination and searching for specific imaging tools to create a desired tone and atmosphere of the film.
 After scenes’ group analysis participants discuss re-written scenes with their supervising shooting tutors.
 The treatments’ and scripts’ further development is provided through individual analysis with two independent script doctors.
 The session ends with summary of project development as well as evaluation, screening and discussion of the produced scenes.